khuedo22/travel-planner/README.md

 ### *Phase 4 task 2* ###
+*note: the "X" class is "EventX"* actions taken: loading, adding, removing, saving

-Sun Apr 02 14:54:38 PDT 2023
+Tue Apr 11 01:17:27 PDT 2023
 instantiates a new empty schedule

-Sun Apr 02 14:54:41 PDT 2023
+Tue Apr 11 01:17:28 PDT 2023
 instantiates a new empty schedule

-Sun Apr 02 14:54:41 PDT 2023
-created a new event called bill starting at 9.0
-Sun Apr 02 14:54:41 PDT 2023
-added the event bill to the schedule
-Sun Apr 02 14:54:41 PDT 2023
-created a new event called lil starting at 1.0
-Sun Apr 02 14:54:41 PDT 2023
-added the event lil to the schedule
-Sun Apr 02 14:54:41 PDT 2023
-created a new event called hi starting at 13.0
-Sun Apr 02 14:54:41 PDT 2023
-added the event hi to the schedule
-Sun Apr 02 14:54:41 PDT 2023
-created a new event called e starting at 9.0
-Sun Apr 02 14:54:41 PDT 2023
-added the event e to the schedule
-Sun Apr 02 14:55:02 PDT 2023
+Tue Apr 11 01:17:28 PDT 2023
-created a new event called event starting at 10.0
+created a new event called event starting at 12.0

-Sun Apr 02 14:55:02 PDT 2023
+Tue Apr 11 01:17:28 PDT 2023
 added the event event to the schedule

+Tue Apr 11 01:17:28 PDT 2023
+created a new event called event2 starting at 9.0

+Tue Apr 11 01:17:28 PDT 2023
+added the event event2 to the schedule

+Tue Apr 11 01:17:55 PDT 2023
+created a new event called event3 starting at 13.0

+Tue Apr 11 01:17:55 PDT 2023
+added the event event3 to the schedule

-Sun Apr 02 14:55:12 PDT 2023
+Tue Apr 11 01:18:03 PDT 2023
-removed the event bill from the schedule
+removed the event event from the schedule

-Sun Apr 02 14:55:17 PDT 2023
+Tue Apr 11 01:18:06 PDT 2023
-converted event e to a Json object
+converted event event2 to a Json object

-Sun Apr 02 14:55:17 PDT 2023
+Tue Apr 11 01:18:06 PDT 2023
 created a json array representing a day schedule

-Sun Apr 02 14:55:17 PDT 2023
+Tue Apr 11 01:18:06 PDT 2023
 converted the day schedule to a json object

-Sun Apr 02 14:55:17 PDT 2023
-converted event lil to a Json object
-Sun Apr 02 14:55:17 PDT 2023
+Tue Apr 11 01:18:06 PDT 2023
-converted event hi to a Json object
+converted event event3 to a Json object

-Sun Apr 02 14:55:17 PDT 2023
+Tue Apr 11 01:18:06 PDT 2023
 created a json array representing a day schedule

-Sun Apr 02 14:55:17 PDT 2023
+Tue Apr 11 01:18:06 PDT 2023
 converted the day schedule to a json object

-Sun Apr 02 14:55:17 PDT 2023
-converted event event to a Json object
-Sun Apr 02 14:55:17 PDT 2023
-created a json array representing a day schedule
-Sun Apr 02 14:55:17 PDT 2023
-converted the day schedule to a json object
-Sun Apr 02 14:55:17 PDT 2023
+Tue Apr 11 01:18:06 PDT 2023
 created a json array representing a week schedule

-Sun Apr 02 14:55:17 PDT 2023
+Tue Apr 11 01:18:06 PDT 2023
 saving schedule by converting the schedule to a Json object

 ### *Phase 4 Task 3* ###

 First, I would refactor the PlanningAppGui to make it more cohesive.
 The class has too many responsibilities and I would probably make each functionality its own class.
-For example, I would have a class that deals with constructing the welcome frame.
-That class would create the visual frame and have an inner ActionListener class.
-I would have separate classes that deal with constructing the adding event, removing event, viewing schedule, saving schedule, and loading schedule.
-All these classes would create the buttons that show up on the main menu frame, create the frames that pop up when the button is clicked, and implement the ActionListener within the class.
-The PlanningAppGui would handle the layout of the main menu (the frame that has all the buttons).
-However, all these classes need access to the same instance of Schedule, so the Schedule class would need to be a singleton.
+An example would be a class called AddEvent.
+The constructor would take in a component.
+In this case, the component would be the JPanel of the main frame.
+This class would create the "Add Event" button, add it to the main frame JPanel, and create the inner ActionListener class that creates the AddEvent frame and confirms that the event has been added to the schedule.
+I would have separate classes for RemoveEvent, SaveSchedule, and LoadSchedule, and CreateWelcomeFrame with the similar patterns.
+Furthermore, for the AddEvent and RemoveEvent classes, I would pull out any methods and fields related to creating the frame into its own class.
+For example, in the AddEvent class, I would pull out all the methods and fields relating to the frame where users input information about an event into a separate class, and the AddEvent class would instead, have a single field of that class.
+Additionally, I would also have a separate class dealing with confirming the event as well.
+I would do something similar with RemoveEvent as well.
+The other classes seem cohesive on their own.

+Another thing I noticed is that ViewSchedule and RemoveSchedule have a lot of the same methods, since both classes have a view of the schedule.
+I would make a separate abstract class that contains methods involving creating the visual schedule.
+The ViewSchedule and RemoveSchedule would both extend this class.
+The abstract method would be the one that involves creating the panel that contains information about an event (CreateTimePanel).
+ViewSchedule and RemoveSchedule would provide their own implementations of this since this is the one part that differs in both classes.
+This would reduce the unnecessary duplication in these classes and reduce coupling.

+However, all these additional classes need access to the same instance of Schedule, otherwise each action would be performed on a newly instantiated schedule that is empty.
+One way this could be fixed is passing a Schedule as a parameter in the constructor of these additional classes in PlanningAppGui, so each class has access to the same schedule and implementing the Action-Listener pattern to ensure that if one class makes changes to the schedule, all the classes are notified about this update.
+However, this would mean that most of these classes are both an observer and a subject, which could reduce cohesion and the single responsibility principle.
+Another solution is to have the Schedule class be a singleton, so it only gets instantiated once and every class would have global access to this single instance.
 A possible downside to this is that tests for EventX and Schedule would need to change since a new Schedule can't be instantiated anymore.

-Additionally, since both the ViewScheduleAction and RemoveEventAction both involve displaying the schedule, I would abstract parts of this method out.
-I would probably make an abstract class and have several helper methods in this class.
-Both the ViewScheduleAction and the RemoveEventAction would extend this class.
-The RemoveEventAction would override one of the helper methods related to displaying an individual event so the Select button can be added.
-Both classes would add their own ActionListener class